Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Applicants should register for the Match and download the Universal Application via the Society for Pediatric Urology website.

-The completed application, as well as the letters of recommendations and a CV should be submitted to Chester Koh, MD.
+The completed application, as well as the letters of recommendations and a CV should be submitted to Nicolette Janzen, MD.

 Houston is the nation’s fourth-largest city and offers a rare combination of international sophistication and down-home Texas charm.
 Houston is a study in contrasts – it’s home to technological breakthroughs and warm, old-fashioned welcomes, the world’s best barbecue and award-winning performing arts.